HomeNotaryGuidesDifference Between Notary and Registration

 When to Use a Notary vs Registration?

 Knowing which validation process is appropriate for your document is crucial for its legal standing.
-The nature of your agreement will determine whether a simple notarization will suffice or if mandatory registration is required.
+The nature of your notary agreement will determine whether a simple notarisation will suffice or if mandatory registration is required.
 [1]

-Here are some practical examples of when to use each:
+Here are some practical examples to understand the difference between notary and registration:

 • Situations Where Notarization is Sufficient:

-• Short-Term Rental Agreements: For rental or lease agreements with a duration of 11 months or less, notarization is a common practice to authenticate the document.
+• Short-Term Rental Agreements: For rental or lease agreements lasting 11 months or less, notarisation is common practice to authenticate the document.

 • Affidavits: Any formal sworn statement made for official purposes, such as affidavit for name change, passport application, or as evidence in a legal matter, must be notarised.